grz0zrg/fsynth/documentation/mk/docs/ui.md

 ![Resizing dialogs](tutorials/gifs/dialog_resize.gif)

-### Inputs & MIDI learn
+### Input fields & MIDI learn

-Inputs are widgets accepting user values.
+Inputs fields are widgets accepting user values.

 Some inputs have a red square which indicate MIDI learn functionality support for this widget